enumura1/chatbot-flow-editor/README.md

 npx chatbot-flow-editor
 ```

-Your browser will automatically open with the visual flow editor!
+Your browser will automatically open with the visual flow editor.

 ## 📦 Installation & Usage